wilkster/SnipShape/Readme.md

 - While in draw mode, single clicking on the snip surface (or Esc key) will change back to select mode.
 - While in draw mode, holding Ctrl key and moving the mouse will move the snip.
 Release Ctrl to resume draw mode.
 - While drawing line or arrow shapes, the shape will snap at 45° angles.
+- When drawing freehand Pen shapes, if you stop the path near the start of the path, the path will enclose itself as if a circle was intended.

 ## Shape Notes